dimitrov8/SoftUni/CSharp-DB/EF-Core-October-2023/README.md

 # Entity Framework Core (EF Core) Database Course

-Welcome to the repository for my **Entity Framework Core (EF Core) Database** course.
+**Entity Framework Core (EF Core) Database** course.
 Below is a quick overview of what I've learned and studied during the course.

 ## Key Learnings